Mulching is an essential aspect of gardening in Florida. It retains moisture, suppresses weeds, regulates soil temperature, and improves soil health.

 Cons:

-• Expense: Stone and rubber mulch are usually much more expensive than organic mulches.
+• Expense: Stone is much more expensive than organic mulch.

-• Can retain heat: Both stone and rubber mulch can absorb and retain heat, potentially overheating plant roots and damaging plants during hot weather.
+• Can retain heat: Stone absorbs and retains heat, potentially overheating plant roots and damaging plants during hot weather.

-• Does not improve soil health: Unlike organic mulches, stone or rubber mulch do not break down and improve soil health over time.
+• Does not improve soil health: Unlike organic mulches, stone does not break down and improve soil health over time.

 • Drop N Rock hopper